 2021 Minimum Wage Calculator for Any State

-If you wonder what you would earn working minimum wage, we have this neat little calculator for you.
+If you wonder what you would earn working a starting wage, we have this neat little calculator for you.
 Just fill in the blanks, and the calculated result reveals your gross earnings.
-This does not account for taxes and Social Security.
+Of course, this does not account for taxes and Social Security.
 Thinking of moving and want to move to a new state?
 Check out the results in multiple states and see the results.
 You may be surprised.

 The current federal minimum wage is $7.25 per hour.
 This minimum hourly wage was last changed in 2008 when it was raised $0.70 from $6.55 to $7.25.